How Much Compensation For A Roundabout Accident Claim? Who Is At Fault?

 Keep Proof Of Expenses

 Last but not least, be sure to keep proof of any expenses you have incurred as a direct consequence of your injuries.
 This could be anything from loss of income and counselling expenses to travel costs and the cost of childcare.
-You will be able to claim for all of these costs.
-However, you will only be able to do so if you have proof, so don’t throw away receipts or any other documents.
+You may be able to claim for all of these costs.
+However, you will only be able to do so if you have proof.
+Evidence you will need to prove the value of your financial losses includes receipts, invoices and bank statements.

 This is the compensation you will receive to cover your pain and suffering.
 The amount can vary depending on the type of injury, its severity, and the recovery time.
 It’s not just physical injuries that can be claimed for.
-Mental injuries such as anxiety can be claimed for too.
+Any psychological injuries caused by the accident, such as anxiety, can be claimed for too.

 This figure is awarded to the claimant to reimburse them for financial losses and additional outgoings caused by their injuries.
 For example, you may have missed time at work due to an injury sustained in a roundabout accident.
 This is known as loss of earnings, and part of the calculation could be made up of the wages you’d have earned over this period of time.